dohlee/metheor/README.md

 - `-q, --min-qual`: Minimum quality for a read to be considered [default: 10]
 - `-c, --cpg-set`: (Optional) Specify a predefined set of CpGs (in BED file) to be analyzed.

+*Output*

+Produces a tab-separated table with the following six columns.
+Note that the coordinate system follows that of BED/BedGraph format (0-based, half-open), without header names.

+1. `chrom`: Chromosome where the CpG exists.
+2. `start`: 0-based position of the cytosine (C) in CpG
+3. `end`: 0-based position + 1 of the guanine (G) in CpG
+4. `pdr`: Value of PDR
+5. `n_c`: Number of concordant reads (i.e., all the CpGs covered by the read have identical methylation states) supporting the CpG
+6. `n_d`: Number of discordant reads (i.e., CpGs covered by the read have more than one methylation states)

 **Local pairwise methylation disorder (LPMD)**

 ![LPMD](img/lpmd.png)